rkemery-msft/pcap-ai-analyzer/README.md

   ```
 - Increase system memory or use a machine with more RAM

-**"AI model returns no content"**
+**"AI model returns no content" or "slow responses"**
-- Some reasoning models may not return visible output consistently
-- Use `--model gpt-5-chat` for consistent responses (recommended)
+- **Recommended:** Use `--model gpt-5-chat` for fast, consistent responses
+- **gpt-5-mini:** Takes longer (30-90 sec) as it uses extended reasoning
-- Reduce prompt complexity with `--focus errors` or `--focus dns`
+  - Best with specific focus: `--focus errors`, `--focus performance`, or `--focus dns`
+  - Avoid general focus with large datasets when using gpt-5-mini
+  - If you see empty output, try gpt-5-chat instead

 ### Virtual Environment Creation Fails